Skip to content

 Each Employee will have a Supervisor who is the person to whom they directly report in the organisation.

-An Employee may request the Chief People Officer to designate an alternative Supervisor where a change would remove potential Conflicts of Interest or contribute to more harmonious relations within the work unit.
+An appropriate Delegate may request the Chief People Officer to designate an alternative Supervisor where a change would remove potential Conflicts of Interest or contribute to more harmonious relations within the work unit.

 4.2 Performance review process

-Each Employee will participate in at least two reviews each year.
-This will consist of an annual review and an interim review, to be conducted six months after the completion of the formal review.
-All Employees are to have a performance review linked to the University's goals and objectives completed by the end of February each year.
-Delegates and Employees have an obligation to advise of any perceived, potential or actual Conflict of Interest that may undermine the application of natural justice and procedural fairness.
+All Employees are to have an annual review linked to the University's goals and objectives completed by the end of February each year.
+Delegates and Employees have an obligation to advise of any perceived, potential, or actual Conflict of Interest that may undermine the application of natural justice and procedural fairness.

-• assist Employees to be fully aware of their responsibilities and duties and the effect these have on the University's operations
+• ensure Employees are fully aware of their responsibilities and duties and the effect these have on the University's operations;

-• provide feedback to individual Employees on the performance of these responsibilities
+• provide feedback to individual Employees and Supervisors on the performance of these responsibilities; and

 The Employee is encouraged to provide relevant information on their performance and take an active role in appraisal and planning.

-A Supervisor and Employee will complete the review online through ePerformance via UConnect.
-User guides are available on the People Portfolio website.
+A Supervisor and Employee will complete the review online through the approved system.

 Where an Employee is not satisfied with the overall assessment recorded in the review they should initially discuss these concerns with the Supervisor.
-Where the Supervisor and the Employee are unable to resolve the concerns, the Employee can request that the matter be referred to the Delegate for a review of the overall assessment.
-The Delegate may seek further information from the Supervisor and the Employee.
-The Delegate will consider all documentation and make a final decision.
-All documentation will be provided to the People Portfolio for further action and confidential storage.
+Where the Supervisor and the Employee are unable to resolve the concerns, the Employee can request that the matter be referred to the next higher level line manager for a review of the overall assessment.
+The next higher level line manager may seek further information from the Supervisor and the Employee.
+The next higher level line manager will consider all documentation and make a final decision.

 4.3 Rewarding Employee performance

-An accelerated incremental increase in salary may be recommended where the Employee's performance consistently and significantly exceeds the agreed performance indicators documented in the annual performance planning and review, provided that:
+An accelerated incremental progression may be recommended by a Supervisor where the Employee's performance consistently and significantly exceeds the agreed performance indicators documented in the annual PPR, provided that:

 • an Employee's incremental adjustment is made on one occasion only per year of completed service at the current classification level, i.e. on the increment date; and